titojff/Z80-Frequency-counter-ZX-spectrum/README.md

 This one atempt of a frequency counter in the ZX Spectrum 48k(Harlequin).
 All code is carefully timed to run for one second, during it it counts the rising edges on the EAR port.
-HL counts the pulses
+BC counts the pulses
-BC is a dec counters responsible for the one second total time
+HL is a dec counters responsible for the one second total time

-Added a screenshot with the ZX BASIC with the assembler Included tzx file with all the code
+Included tzx file with all the code